A Semi-Self-Supervised Approach for Dense-Pattern Video Object Segmentation: Method

+We generated a large-scale dataset of synthetic video sequences, denoted as $\mathbb{S}_{train}$, by using the cut-and-paste method introduced in~\cite{Najafian2021ASL, Najafian2022SemiSelfSupervisedLF}, to generate video sequences that emulate both camera motion (combined motion of background and foreground objects) and plant motion (motion of the foreground wheat heads relative to the background).
+Background frames are generated from video clips of bare fields (without wheat plants) by a cropping procedure that forms a sequence of consecutive frames as the background.
+Foreground wheat heads are extracted from seven annotated frames of wheat field videos.
+Fake wheat heads are included as negative-samples and are generated with the shape of real heads but with a non-head texture/appearance.

+To simulate natural movement and deformation, the wheat heads underwent spatial and pixel-level transformations, mimicking both camera and environmental effects.
+This includes object-level movement (individual adjustments for each wheat head) and frame-level motion (adjustments for all wheat heads based on predefined behaviors).
+The frames and corresponding masks were synthesized simultaneously to maintain consistent annotations.
+Further details of the synthesis process can be found in Appendix~\ref{app:video_synthesis}, with visual illustrations in Figures~\ref{fig:sub_figure01} and~\ref{fig:sub_figure02}.

+The synthesized dataset, $\mathbb{S}_{train}$, consists of two subsets, Green Shaded and Yellow Shaded, each corresponding to different growth stages.
+The Green Shaded subset contains $13$ background videos with $101$ heads, resulting in $260$ synthesized longs videos and $15,600$ training samples, while the Yellow Shaded subset contains $15$ background videos with $251$ heads, resulting in $600$ synthesized videos and $36,000$ training examples.
+Figure~\ref{fig:main_figure03} shows a comparison between synthetic and real video frames, with masks overlaid in pink.

-We also used a validation set, $\Delta$, consisting of $300$ samples, which included five consecutive video frames where the first four frames are unannotated and the last one is annotated.
-The annotations were conducted in a semi-automated manner, where the predictions made by our prior model from~\cite{Najafian2022SemiSelfSupervisedLF} were manually refined as needed.
-Furthermore, we used a manually annotated set, $\Psi$, consisting of 100 samples for testing.
-Each sample in $\Psi$ includes a combination of five consecutive image frames, where the first four are unannotated, and the final one is manually annotated.
-We also used an external test set, $\mathbb{D}$, of 48 samples, each containing five frames.
-The first four frames were unannotated, and the final frame was manually annotated.
+We also used a validation set of $300$ samples (denoted as $\ValidSingleDomainSamples$) including five consecutive video frames with the first four frames ($\RWindow{t}$) unannotated and the last one ($\QueryFrame{t}$) annotated.
+This validation set is from the same distribution of the Yellow Shaded subset of $\mathbb{S}_{train}$.
+The annotations were conducted in a semi-automated manner, where we manually refined the predictions made by our prior model from~\cite{Najafian2022SemiSelfSupervisedLF}.